AckerlyXu/heima/articles/multi-factor-authentication/end-user/multi-factor-authentication-end-user-signin-app-notify.md

-<properties
+---
-	pageTitle="Signing in to the mobile app using notification with Azure Multi-Factor Authentication" description="This page will describe how a user can signin using mobile app notification with Azure MFA." services="multi-factor-authentication"
+title: Signing in to the mobile app using notification with Azure Multi-Factor Authentication
+description: This page will describe how a user can signin using mobile app notification with Azure MFA.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenpo"
-	editor="curtland"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/04/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: stevenpo
+editor: curtland

+ms.service: multi-factor-authentication
+ms.date: 08/04/2016
+wacn.date: ''
+---

 # Signing in to the mobile app using notification with Azure Multi-Factor Authentication